Dubravka Đedović

 Born in Belgrade, she graduated from the Faculty of Economics at the University of Belgrade, and earned her master's degree from the Bocconi University and UCLA Anderson School of Management.
 Initially working for CNN International, she later worked as a financer before being appointed manager of operations at the European Investment Bank (EIB) in 2004.
 She worked at EIB until 2012, only to return as the director of the Regional Representative Office for Western Balkans in 2016.
 She left EIB in 2021, after which she served as a member of the executive board of NLB Komercijalna banka from December 2021 to October 2022.

 Early life

 Dubravka Đedović was born on 6 November 1978 in Belgrade, Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
-She finished her primary education at a school at Braće Jerković, a Belgrade neighbourhood.
+She finished her primary education at a school at Braće Jerković, in Belgrade.
 She graduated in banking and finance from the Faculty of Economics at the University of Belgrade.
 She received her master's degree from the Bocconi University and UCLA Anderson School of Management. Đedović has published several scientific papers regarding public-private partnerships and is a lecturer at the University College London.